The 30 Best Foods for Fiber

 Although they're not quite at chia seed status, whole flaxseeds offer up 5.6 grams per two tablespoons—which is actually more than those two bites of broccoli can claim.
 Use them just as you would chia seeds by sprinkling over salads or mixing into yogurt for a super-satiating snack.

-Incorporate this healthy grain into soups and stews, or even feature it as a high fiber side dish with some added spices.
+Incorporate this healthy grain into soups and stews, or even feature it as a side dish with some added spices.
 One cup of cooked barley has 6 grams of the gut-filling nutrient, which can help fight heart disease.
 "Dietary fiber helps you extract and remove cholesterol, which is correlated with heart disease," explains Crandall.
 On the flip side, be sure to avoid these 30 Worst Foods For Your Heart!

 As a general rule of thumb, it's almost always best to steer clear of white, processed foods.
 One cup of cooked white rice contains a measly half gram of fiber versus it's brown counterpart, which clocks in at over three times the amount with an average of 3.5 grams of fiber per cup.